 One idea is a water dispenser with a hot water tap built in; talk about convenient and fast!
 The downside is those heating elements burn a lot of electricity.

 Matt and I love our leftovers.
 We have been using a cast iron dutch oven on the stovetop to warm things like soups, stews, rice dishes, even noodles.
 Covered with a lid, it only takes a few minutes to get things to the desired temperature – and the even heat means no “hot spots.”
-You can also throw a dutch oven or an oven safe pyrex dish into the oven for casseroles, meat, or many other leftover dishes.
+You can also throw a dutch oven or an oven safe pyrex dish into the oven for casseroles, meat, or any other leftover dishes.
 Preheating the oven takes some time and uses more energy, so the stovetop dutch oven method has become our favorite.

 If you own a toaster oven, this is another great way to warm up leftovers.
-They generally take up less counter space than a microwave, and give lifeless leftovers a nice crispy finish.
+They generally take up less counter space than a microwave and give lifeless leftovers a nice crispy finish.
 Matt and I put droopy, soggy restaurant leftovers on a cookie sheet in the oven for 10 minutes to resurrect them to their once tasty state.
 (Think burger and fries from your favorite burger joint!)

 Infrared ovens like the NuWave are another option for warming food.
 I have seen the infomercials for these but don’t have personal experience using one.
 They have a fan that blows the heat around inside to ensure even cooking.
 Because the heat circulates, it won’t end up trapped at the top as it can in conventional ovens.
-Several of our friends use a convection oven for all their cooking and re-heating, and they swear by its usefulness.
+Several of our friends use a convection oven for all their cooking and reheating, and they swear by its usefulness.

 It seems like I’m constantly melting butter, either for baking or for drizzling on my popcorn.
 Our gas stove melts butter in less than a minute in a small pan.
 This is probably less time than microwaving when you factor in all the time you waste checking on the spattering butter.